-Sokol Grad is a fortified town, well more a tower or castle that the town, although the site is pretty large and that's I guess why Croatians call it a town (grad means town in Croatian).
+Sokol Grad is a fortified town, well more a tower or castle than the town, although the site is pretty large and that's I guess why Croatians call it a town (grad means town in Croatian).

 We intended to visit Sokol Grad in April after a visit to the Glavinja Olive Estate.
-But we indulged in olive oil tasting and just lost a count of time.
+But we indulged in olive oil tasting and just lost count of time.

-By the time we finished our visit to the Glavinja Estate, we couldn't think of nothing but a hearty meal that was awaiting us at the old train station high up in the mountains above Dubrovnik.
+By the time we finished our visit to the Glavinja Estate, we couldn't think of anything but a hearty meal that was awaiting us at the old train station high up in the mountains above Dubrovnik.
 So we skipped the Sokol Grad.

-When we visited Dubrovnik again in September, we've made a decision to make it to the Sokol Grad.
-And I am proud to say that this time we really did it (although a nice dinner ahead was again messing with us, but we were determined this time).
+When we visited Dubrovnik again in September, we made a decision to make it to the Sokol Grad.
+And I am proud to say that this time we really did it (although a nice dinner ahead was again messing with us, we were determined this time).
 After we finished a wine tasting at the Karaman Winery, we headed straight to the Sokol Grad.

 This imposing tower was open to visitors in 2013 after extensive restoration works.
 During the restoration, many historical artifacts were found onsite, some of them dating back to late Copper and early Bronze times.

-At the top, you can visit a small museum featuring few items found onsite during the excavations.
+At the top, you can visit a small museum featuring a few items found onsite during the excavations.
 You can also read about the history of this place.
-I found particularly interesting maps showing areas inhabited by different Illyrian tribes (I am a bit impressed with Illyrians since ever I've learned a bit more about those guys during my stay at the island of Brac).
+I found particularly interesting maps showing areas inhabited by different Illyrian tribes (I am a bit impressed with Illyrians since ever I've learned a bit more about those guys during my stay on the island of Brac).

-The admission fee is 40 Kn.
+The admission fee is 10 €.
 Not cheap, but totally worth it.
-If you are a group of 10, at 25 Kn per person, you get a good discount.
-We were eight and it was cheaper to buy 10 tickets as a group than 8 individual tickets.
-Funny mathematics if you ask me.
+If you are a group of 10, at 8 € per person, you get a good discount.
+We were eight so we paid the same either way.

 A visit to the Sokol Grad can be combined with a visit to the Karaman Winery, or to the seaside town of Cavtat, and a meal at the restaurant Vinica Monkovic in the village of Gruda.
-This restaurant has a winderful location by the river with lots of natural shade.
+This restaurant has a wonderful location by the river with lots of natural shade.
 They even have one table right above the river, on the wooden platform.
 Awesome!

-Sokol Grad Dubrovnik: Contacts, working hours and tickets
+Contacts, working hours, and tickets

-Opening hours | April-May: 10 am-6 pm | June-Oct.: 10 am-7 pm | Nov.: 10 am-4 pm | Dec.-March: by appointment
+Opening hours | April-May: 10 am-6 pm | June-Oct: 10 am-7 pm | Nov – March: 9 am-3 pm

-Admission fee | Adults: 40 Kn | Children (5-18): 25 Kn | Groups (min.
-10 persons): 25 Kn
+Admission fee | Adults: 10 € | Children (5-18): 5 € | Groups (min.
+10 persons): 8 €

 Do you like to explore Dubrovnik beyond the city walls?
 Do you like historical landmarks like Sokol Grad?
 Let us know in the comments below.